vbario/vbario/README.md

 - ChatSetter.ai - Intagram DM tool that books appointments for you
 - ClawzBot.com - Open Source AI Robot (coming soon)

-I'm currently working on:
-- Collapsing the marketing stack
+Fields of interest:
 - Intelligence orchestration
-- Cognitive overhead reduction
+- Ergonomics and cognitive overhead reduction
 - Continual/lifelong machine learning
-- Artificial life
+- Digital biology
+- Collapsing the marketing stack

 <!--
 **vbario/vbario** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.